 Olives stored in oil should be kept in the refrigerator, whether the jar is open or closed.
 Once you’ve opened it, just reseal it and put it back in the fridge.

 We would recommend always getting olives stored in oil or brine.
 If you’ve opted for liquid-free olives, they’ll only last a week from opening them, as they’ll go bad soon after meeting bacteria.

-Olives in brine half a shelf life of 18-24 months.
-However, since this is a sealed product, provided the seal is intact, it should be fine 6 months after the best by date.
+Olives in brine have a shelf life of 18-24 months.
+However, since this is a sealed product, provided the seal is intact, it should be fine six months after the best-by date.

 Once you’ve opened your olives in brine, consume the olives within 10-21 days.
 This period of time can vary wildly (even reaching up to a year for some brands!) due to the different types of brine used to preserve the olives.

 Remember: if in doubt about storage periods, always go by what it says on the label.

 Olives in oil last nowhere near as long as olives in brine.
 Expect a 2-3 month-long shelf life, though you can use your olives for a few weeks after the best-before date.